Last Updated on October 12, 2024 by Tim FitzGerald

 Sky Q users can expect their TV service to continue in its current form for a few more years.
 However, Sky is introducing new features to its latest receivers only, although Sky Q remains well supported for existing customers.
 Already, a lot of Sky Q’s extra functionality relies on an internet connection.

-Meanwhile, Sky has launched the Sky Stream puck which will connect to a household’s existing internet connection.
+Sky offers the Sky Stream puck which will connect to a household’s existing internet connection.
 It can be used in conjunction with any Internet Service Provider.
 Viewers also have the option of getting a Sky Glass TV, with Sky’s internet based TV service built in.

 Could Freesat really migrate all of its users before satellite TV switch-off?

-Later this year, Freely will begin to replace Freesat.
+Later in 2024, Freely will begin to replace Freesat.
 All new receivers will be a hybrid that can receive traditional broadcast services and IP-delivered online services.
 The receiver can be programmed to automatically default to an IP-stream of a channel in place of the satellite signal.
 Therefore, once satellite services expire, Freely receivers will seamlessly continue receiving services online.

 Unlike Sky Glass and Sky Stream, Freely receivers won’t have the initial problem of viewers missing channels they could receive on satellite.
 Freely receivers with satellite capability will continue to receive satellite-only services as well as IP-streaming channels.